jbsiraudin/jbsiraudin.github.io/blog/2021-07-01-content-distribution.md

 With the last one, I tried to strike the balance between random and rules I talked earlier by using a **constraint based algorithm (the popular Wave Function Collapse): it's often simpler to say to the computer what you don't want and then let it generate something that respects that**.

-It's obviously applied on a very simple problem
+It's obviously applied on a very simple problem, but it will hopefully help you grasp what is at stake when we want to distribute content in a _design-sensitive_ way.

 <!--
 next steps :